Cr0l3y/Cr0l3y/README.md

 ### Olá👋 Bem vindo ao meu perfil

-I'm graduated in Data Science at Centro Universitário IESB, in search of new languages ​​and other sources of knowledge.
+I'm graduated in Data Science from Centro Universitário IESB, Brasília-DF, in search of new languages ​​and other sources of knowledge.

 I work in data analysis and with Machine learning, deep learning, Rstudio, SQL and databases.
 Latest front-end languages: JavaScript, HTML and CSS.
 I have some projects done on Kaggle and others on git.